yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/creating-schema.md

 *To illustrate this process, we will use a public GQL API called [Countries Trevorblades](https://countries.trevorblades.com/).
 You can browse its schema by clicking the notebook icon at the top right-hand corner of the page*

-The GQL data source schema is quite extensive and it defined several different queries that the user can invoke:
+The GQL data source schema is quite extensive and it defines several different queries that the consumer can use:

 ```graphql
 type Query {